colinsheppard/abmutils/README.md

 Features:
 * Scheduler (a discrete event schedule like what is provided in Repast)
+* Experiment mananger (the ability to easily specify multi-factorial experiments with a simple YAML config file)
+* IO (easily load data from CSV into a table)
 * Random number generation (just a wrapper to [Uncommons Maths](http://maths.uncommons.org/))

 ## Disclaimer

-This library is under development and not even close to a release stage.
-But, I'm actively developing an agent-based model (thoroughout 2014 and into 2015) using this library.
-I therefore will be adding features and fixing bugs and would welcome others to test it out, submit issues, or contribute.
+This library was developed in association with a major agent-based model I've been working on and is relatively stable.
+Until I or someone else uses this for a second model, there are probably still some bugs / issues to be worked out.
+At some point I will add documentation soon on how to use.